Promoted-Note-Network/nip/README.md

 ```

 ### ACTION
-This event is published when a `SELLER` completes the desired `ACTION`.
+This event is published when a `CLIENT` completes the desired `ACTION`.
 This event **MUST** be published in order to be paid if a conversion happens from this `MATCH`.

 #### TAGS